G8YTZ/lynx-datv-receiver/README.md

 - Raspberry Pi 5 (4GB or more), running Raspberry Pi OS with Desktop
 - A Picotuner (WinterHill firmware) on the same network
 - See the install guide for the full system/Python dependency list
+- Recommended to disable Wi-Fi and Bluetooth and used just wired Ethernet

 ## Contributing

-This project is under active development — issues and pull requests are welcome, particularly bug reports from alpha trial sites.
+This project is under active developmentwith new features and fixes being added — issues and pull requests are welcome, particularly bug reports from alpha trial sites.